Agriculture & Farming

 You must notify the RPA if:

 Update your details via the Rural Payments service online or by calling 03000 200 301.
-Keeping registrations current is essential for disease control (APHA must be able to contact you urgently during outbreaks) and cross-compliance (incorrect details can result in payment reductions).
+Keeping registrations current is essential for disease control (APHA must be able to contact you urgently during outbreaks) and for farm payment schemes (incorrect details can lead to payment recovery or termination of scheme agreements).

 Deregistering a CPH number